Johan Dahlin is a business-minded PhD who is passionate about using Bayesian data analysis to make the world a better place.

 During my research career, I have worked at a number of different companies and universities.
 I visited Prof. Robert Kohn at he University of New South Wales, Australia during the autumn of 2014 as part of his PhD studies.
 I have also worked as a Research Scientist at Sectra AB and as a PostDoc at the division of Statistics and Machine Learning at Linköping University.

-An overview of my skills
+Some of my skills

-Some of my research projects
+Some of my past projects

 Teaching computers to detect cancer